robsmi-msfte/AVDBlueprint/README.md

 ## Teardown

-If an environment built by this blueprint is no longer needed, a script is provided in the Resources folder that will export logs found in a WVD Blueprint deployment's Log Analytics Workspace to a csv file stored in the directory specified at runtime.
+If an environment built by this blueprint is no longer needed, a script is provided in the Resources folder that will export logs found in an AVD Blueprint deployment's Log Analytics Workspace to a csv file stored in the directory specified at runtime.

-The script finds and removes the following items that were previously deployed via WVD Blueprint:
+The script finds and removes the following items that were previously deployed via AVD Blueprint:

 * All SessionHosts and HostPools in a ResourceGroup based on resource prefix
-* All users discovered in 'WVD Users' group
+* All users discovered in 'AVD Users' group
-* 'WVD Users' group itself
+* 'AVD Users' group itself
 * 'AAD DC Admins' group

 Use of `-verbose`, `-whatif` or `-comfirm` ARE supported.
 Also, the script will create one Powershell Job for each Resource Group being removed.
 Teardowns typically take quite some time, so this will allow you to return to prompt and keep working while the job runs in the background.